hellenike/textbook/docs/preliminaries/alphabet/index.md

 ### Vowel length

 Vowels could be long or short.
-As in a modern language like German, the long version of the vowel was held for a longer time than the short version.  η and ω are always long;  they correspond to the short vowels ε and ο respectively.
+As in a modern language like German, the long version of the vowel was literally held for a longer time than the short version.  η and ω are always long;  they correspond to the short vowels ε and ο respectively.
 Long and short versions of α, ι and υ were not distinguished in writing, but were pronounced differently.

 ### Breathings